mongodb/docs-realm/source/includes/encrypt-use-strong-cryptographic-hash.rst

 .. warning::

-   Do not use cryptographically weak hashes for the encryption key.
+   Do not use cryptographically-weak hashes for the encryption key.
 For optimal security, we recommend generating random rather than derived encryption keys.